Revised: 18 August, 2014

 Package developers always appreciate being alerted to possible bugs, but be very sure that you have used the package correctly.
 In most cases, best practice is (i) to double-check the documentation and then (ii) report the behavior that was unexpected to you.

-Read over your mail.
+Read over your post.
 Is it polite and easy to understand?
-Remember that responses on the Bioconductor mailing list are from volunteers.
+Remember that responses on the Bioconductor support site are from volunteers.

 If possible, write an answer that can be understood by readers with different scientific backgrounds and skill levels / skill profiles.